1voyager3/react-app-widget-google-translate-api-semantic-ui-axios-function-approach-useState-useEffect/README.md

 ## @desc

-Implementation of a Widget Google Translate on React with axios, Semantic-UI using function approach
+Implementation of a Widget Google Translate on React with google API, axios, Semantic-UI using function approach